-Sponsored support of \$926.7 million includes support from governmental and private sources.
+Sponsored support of \$1.0 billion includes support from governmental and private sources.
 Certain sponsored arrangements are considered exchange arrangements, and revenue under these agreements is recognized based on the University's fulfillment of the contract, which is typically based on costs incurred or the achievement of milestones.
 Other sponsored support is considered contribution revenue, which is recognized when any donor-imposed conditions have been met, if applicable.
-Sponsored conditional contributions received, where the barrier to entitlement is not yet overcome, are recorded as deferred revenues of \$68.2 million and \$51.2 million as of June 30, 2021 and 2020, respectively.
-As of June 30, 2021, the University also had \$1.6 billion awarded but not yet expended contributions related to sponsored programs where the condition had not yet been met.
+Sponsored conditional contributions received, where the barrier to entitlement is not yet overcome, are recorded as deferred revenues of \$84.7 million and \$64.3 million as of June 30, 2023 and 2022, respectively.
+As of June 30, 2023, the University also had \$1.6 billion awarded but not yet expended contributions related to sponsored programs where the condition had not yet been met.
 This is subject to federal appropriations.
 Funding received in advance of recognition is recorded as deferred revenue.

-Other revenue of \$693.9 million includes several revenue streams considered exchange contracts with customers totaling \$605.3 million for fiscal year 2021.
+Other revenue of \$792.9 million in fiscal 2023 and \$838.3 million in fiscal 2022 includes several revenue streams considered exchange contracts with customers totaling \$651.5 million for fiscal year 2023 and \$726.9 million in fiscal year 2022.
 These revenues are recognized at the point in time goods or services are provided.
-Deferred revenues related to other income of \$102.1 million and \$107.6 million were recorded as of June 30, 2021 and 2020, which are primarily recognized in the subsequent fiscal year.
+Deferred revenues related to other revenue of \$96.5 million and \$104.7 million were recorded as of June 30, 2023 and 2022, which are primarily recognized in the subsequent fiscal year.